AugustHuangMX/quartz/content/Coase Theorem.md

----
-title: "Coase Theorem"
----

 #micro

 ### 我的想法

-It is a similar concept to [Pigou](Pigou.md) Theorem.
+It is a similar concept to [[Pigou]] Theorem.
 But it mostly focus on the market side (while [[Pigou]]) is on the government side.

 It's about a theory that, the market could adjust themselves.
-That means, if 2 firms in the Market would realize the existence of the [Externalities](Externalities.md), and they have abilities to bargain freely, then it would lead to the result which both firms maybe satisfied.
+That means, if 2 firms in the Market would realize the existence of the [[Externality]], and they have abilities to bargain freely, then it would lead to the result which both firms maybe satisfied.
 And this is called the [Coase Theorem](Coase%20Theorem.md)

 ---